KBNLresearch/ipmlab/doc/userGuide.md

 Each batch contains a log file *batch.log*.
 It contains detailed information about the detection and imaging subprocesses.
 If anything unexpected happens, checking the batch log will help you identify the problem.

+## The End Of Batch file

+After a batch is finalized, Ipmlab writes an "end of batch file (*eob.txt*) to the batch folder.
+It contains the text string "EOB".
+This file is added primarily for post-imaging quality control reasons.

 ## The version file

 Each batch contains a file *version.txt*, which holds the Ipmlab version number.